- Understanding the Basics

 Fixed-Income: An investment that pays you a stated amount of income.
 Bonds are an example of a fixed-income security.

 401(k) Plan: A company retirement plan established under Internal Revenue Code Section 401(k) that allows employees to tax-defer income for retirement.
 No taxes are paid until a withdrawal is made from the employee's account.

-Individual Retirement Account (IRA): A tax-advantaged retirement account, allowing individuals with earned income to contribute up to $5,500 in 2013 ($5,000 in 2012) into the account.
-Individuals age 50 or older are able to make additional catch-up contributions of up to $1,000 for 2013 and 2012.
+Individual Retirement Account (IRA): A tax-advantaged retirement account, allowing individuals with earned income to contribute up to $5,500 in 2015 (same in 2014) into the account.
+Individuals age 50 or older are able to make additional catch-up contributions of up to $1,000 for 2015 and 2014.
 The contributions are sometimes tax-deductible, and earnings are not taxable until the account is drawn upon.

 Inflation: An overall general upward price movement of all goods and services that erodes your purchasing power.

 IRA Rollover: The deposit of funds from an employer-sponsored retirement plan or from another IRA into an IRA.

 Keogh Plan: A qualified retirement plan for unincorporated business owners (sole proprietors and partners).

 Life Expectancy: An actuarial assumption which determines the number of years an individual at a certain age can expect to live based on population statistics.

 Liquidity: The ease with which something can be converted to cash typically without significant loss of principal.

 Load Funds: A mutual fund with a sales charge generally distributed through brokers.